- Clinical Psychologist

-Clinical psychology is a broad psychological field concentrating on the diagnosis and treatment of psychological, behavioural, and mental disorders.
-Some of the most common conditions that may have been identified involve difficulties in reading, drug abuse, schizophrenia, insomnia, and anxiety disorders.
+A career in clinical psychology in India is a broad psychological field concentrating on the diagnosis and treatment of psychological, behavioural, and mental disorders.
+Some of the most common conditions that may have been identified involve difficulties in reading, drug abuse, schizophrenia, insomnia and anxiety disorders.

 You might also be interested in

 Career Options After 12th Science PCMB - The following article gives an insight into th...

 Career Options After 12th Science- This article speaks about different career options a...

 Career Options After 12th Commerce - The following article gives a detailed analysis of...

 How to join Indian air force after 12th - The following article gives an insight into t...

 How to join Indian Navy after 12th - Check out the intends to give you information on h...

 Commerce with Maths Scope - The following article gives a perspective about the vast sc...